ng9891/SMRO-MarketWatch/README.md

 - Shop Owner (if available)
 - Shop Location (if available)

 Note: In theory, this does not guarantee uniqueness.
 Thus, there is a low chance users will not get notified of new vendings as SMRO could recycle shop ID's.
-To put a bandaid on this problem, I put a limit on how many days the Bot could query the history collection, which could be tweaked on the `.env` file.
+To put a bandaid on this problem, I put a limit on how many days the Bot could query the history collection, which can be tweaked using the `.env` file.

 ### Example of Vending Info object
 ![scrape](https://storage.googleapis.com/picboi-39298.appspot.com/final/vv5gBs1B_1000x800)